faktaoklimatu/web-en/_infographics/energy/coal-phase-out-eu.md

   - [ "OSN (populace)", "https://population.un.org/wpp/Download/Files/1_Indicators%20(Standard)/EXCEL_FILES/1_Population/WPP2019_POP_F01_1_TOTAL_POPULATION_BOTH_SEXES.xlsx" ]
 ---

-_The accompanying text for this infographic is [only available in Czech](https://faktaoklimatu.cz/infografiky/uhelny-phaseout-eu) at the moment.
-Check back later for the English translation._
+_Our comments on this infographic providing relevant context and useful links are [only available in Czech](https://faktaoklimatu.cz/infografiky/uhelny-phaseout-eu) at the moment.
+Please check back later for the English translation._

 _If you wish to see the English translation sooner, please contact us at [info@faktaoklimatu.cz](mailto:info@faktaoklimatu.cz) or consider [supporting us financially](https://www.darujme.cz/projekt/1203742)._